- Head Miss Sue Hincks

 Bolton School Girls’ Division is a vibrant, dynamic community, offering a nurturing environment in which our bright, well-motivated girls blossom and thrive from Reception to Year 13.

 We take pleasure in developing the love of learning, creative independence and academic self-discipline which enables every girl to achieve excellence, whatever her strengths and interests.

-Combining the best traditions with cutting-edge modernity, we are celebrating our 500th anniversary and have recently opened a stunning Sixth Form Centre as well as purpose-built Infant and Junior Girls’ Schools.
+Combining the best traditions with cutting-edge modernity, we recently celebrated our 150th anniversary and opened a stunning Sixth Form Centre as well as purpose-built Infant and Junior Girls’ Schools.
 Our use of technology is outstanding: each girl is lent her own iPad to enhance her studies.

 With our proximity to the Boys’ Division, we offer “the best of both worlds”: pupils focus on their studies in single-sex classes but regularly collaborate in co-educational activities, including music, drama, outdoor pursuits and trips abroad.
 The shared Sixth Form Centre allows young men and women to relax together in the café or work collaboratively in the study centre, whilst being taught in small, single-sex groups.

 Pupils join us from a wide geographical area, with 900 girls and boys travelling into School on one of our 18 coach routes across Lancashire, Greater Manchester and Cheshire.
 Girls come from a rich variety of social, cultural and ethnic backgrounds; one in five of our senior school pupils receives bursarial assistance with fees.

 Our ethos of ‘giving back what we receive’ ensures that girls are heavily involved with community projects.
 An excellent careers programme prepares them superbly for life after school.